The 10 Best Binoculars for Safari in 2024

 You’ve definitely heard of Nikon for their camera glass and that expertise translates directly to binoculars.

-The Nikon Monarch 10×42 is one of the best binoculars for birding and wildlife you can get.
+The Nikon Monarch 10×42 is one of the best binoculars for birding and wildlife you can get for the price.

 10x offers excellent magnification and a 42 mm lens size lets in lots of light for game viewing after dark.

-There are 8×42 and 12×42 versions to choose from but I personally like the 10x (12x brings with it a bit more handshake than I like for a safari).
+There are 8×42 and 12×42 versions to choose from but I personally like the 10x as it is very hard to hold it steady at 12x.

 Nikon Monarch M5 10x42 Binocular | Waterproof, fogproof, Rubber-Armored Binocular with ED Glass, Long Eye Relief, Limited Official Nikon USA Model